Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 # Beguiling Gesture
 When you choose this archetype at 3rd level, you learn the [[Mirage]] cantrip, and you can cast it freely as part of any object interaction, such as drawing a dagger or pocketing a piece of jewelry.
 It doesn't require your concentration, but it dispels after you finish the interaction.

-Additionally, while you are invisible, your movement doesn't provoke opportunity attacks.

 # Trick of the Light
 Starting at 3rd level, you learn the [[Hide in Shadows]] spell, and you can cast it without expending a spell slot.
 Once you do so, you can't do it again until you finish a short or long rest.